Jack Naylor

 Darlington, NSW, 2006

-I am a PhD Candidate with the Australian Centre for Robotics at the University of Sydney developing neural scene representations for enhanced robotic perception in complex, unstructured environments.
+I am a PhD Candidate with the Australian Centre for Robotics at the University of Sydney developing radiance-based scene representations for enhanced robotic perception in complex, unstructured environments.
 I hold a combined Bachelor of Engineering (Mechanical) Hons I/Bachelor of Science (Advanced) degree from the University of Sydney, with majors in Space Engineering and Physics and a minor in Mathematics.

 My research interests lie across neural representations, computational imaging, remote sensing, embedded AI, with a particular focus to the space domain.